dhirajwork/Time-complexity-compariso/README.md

 C program to compare algorithm time complexity of various sorting algorithm PROBLEM STATEMENT: Draw a table comparing the time complexity of sorting algorithms for selection, insertion and bubble sort with respect to input data.
 Input data should be taken from a file and output result will be stored in output file.
 Programs should be written using dynamic memory allocation.
 Algorithm:
-STEP 1:  Open the file from where data will be taken.
-      Repeat step 2 to step 4 as long as the user wants STEP 2: Dynamically allocate space to store the required file data.
+STEP 1:Open the file from where data will be taken.Repeat step 2 to step 4 as long as the user wants STEP 2: Dynamically allocate space to store the required file data.
 STEP 3: Store the data from the file to the allocated space.
 STEP 4: Call the sort function on the dynamically allocated space.